ColteRodriguez/PixLab/README.md

 # NOTICES: <a name="NOTICES"></a>
-Should have a workable version updated by end of today July 23, 2024
+1. Should have a workable version updated by end of today July 23, 2024

-Sorry for the visual bugs, our worker bees (me) are working so very hard to debug!
+2. Sorry for the visual bugs, our worker bees (me) are working so very hard to debug!
 Here's a (very unprofessional) code demo video as a placeholder for README -- nobody reads those anyways right?
 [https://www.youtube.com/watch?v=27rF6Az2xL4](https://youtu.be/sTqYdOxsvGE)

+3. See [Detectron2 Useful Info](#Detectron2_Usefull_Info).
+It is highly recomended that you run the code in a conda environment.
+This ensures that detectron2 doesnt wreck your computer

 ## Updates (As of noon 07-02-2024): <a name="Updates"></a>
 - Fixed specific->generic path to spreadsheet in SheetAPI